The Financial Technology Law Review: Belgium

 Year in review

-The most relevant developments in the regulation and legal treatment over the past 18 months came as a result of European directives and regulations.
-The implementation into Belgian law of recent EU legislation, such as the AMLD IV, PSD II and MiFID II, has had an important impact on fintech companies.
+The most relevant developments in the regulation and legal treatment over the past years came as a result of European directives and regulations.
+The implementation into Belgian law of fairly recent EU legislation, such as the AMLD V, PSD II and MiFID II, has had an important impact on fintech companies.
 Furthermore, the entry into force of the GDPR has required fintech companies to put GDPR compliance programmes in place to safeguard the rights of individuals.

-At the national level, the recent Crowdfunding Act provides a regulatory framework for alternative financing services.
+At the national level, the Crowdfunding Act provides a regulatory framework for alternative financing services.
 Both crowdfunding and crowd-lending platforms need a licence from the FSMA under this Act.
-As a result of the Crowdfunding Act and multiple tax incentives, the Belgian crowdfunding market has shown significant growth in 2017.30 It is expected that this market will continue to develop and grow in the future.
+As a result of the Crowdfunding Act and multiple tax incentives, the Belgian crowdfunding market has shown significant growth in 2020.32 It is expected that this market will continue to develop and grow in the future, in particular after the entry into force of the European Crowdfunding Regulation.

 Outlook and conclusions